ThomasCalle/Regex-in-JavaScript-A-Comprehensive-Tutorial-by-Thomas-Calle/Tutorial/Matching-an-Email-Regex.md

 #### Conclusion

 Character classes play a crucial role in making regular expressions more concise and easier to read.
 They allow us to define specific sets of characters and patterns using simple syntax.
-The character sets, metacharacters inside character classes, and repeating character classes all work together to create versatile regex patterns.
+Character sets, metacharacters inside character classes, and repeating character classes all work together to create versatile regex patterns.
 By understanding how to use these elements, we can create more efficient and effective regex patterns for various use cases, such as matching email addresses, as demonstrated in this tutorial.

 ## Character Escapes

 Character escapes are an essential aspect of regex, allowing for accurate pattern matching by suppressing the special meaning of metacharacters and representing characters that cannot be directly typed.
 Consider the context of our **regex featured in this tutorial** `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/` throughout the section and examples, as we can identify the use of character escapes and their purposes:

 ### Backslash:
 The backslash is a common escape character used to treat metacharacters as literals in regex.
 Throughout our featured regex, the dot `(.)` is escaped with a backslash, exactly like this `\.`.
-Thus ensuring the dot is treated as a literal period instead of a metaphorical wildcard.
+Thus ensuring the dot is treated as a literal period instead of a metacharacter with a wildcard meaning.

 **Example:** Consider the following two email addresses:
 1. `thomas.val@bootcamp.edu` **(valid)**